8 Electronics Fundamentals

 The Error: A developer uses a 10k ohm resistor from GPIO to the base/gate for both a BJT and a MOSFET.
 The BJT circuit barely turns on, while the MOSFET works perfectly.

 Why: BJTs are current-controlled – a 10k ohm base resistor only provides Ib = 2.6V/10k ohm = 0.26mA, which can only switch Ic = 26mA (with beta=100).
-MOSFETs are voltage-controlled – with essentially zero gate current, the full 3.3V reaches the gate regardless of resistor value, so the MOSFET turns fully on.
+MOSFETs are voltage-controlled – with essentially zero DC gate current, the gate resistor does not set steady-state gate voltage.
+The MOSFET is suitable only if its datasheet gives low Rds(on) at the available GPIO voltage.

 Fix: For BJTs, use a ~1k ohm base resistor (provides ~2.6mA, enough to switch ~260mA).
 For MOSFETs, resistor value is less critical (100 ohm to 1k ohm), but always add a 10k ohm pull-down to prevent floating gate.